ppds07/Data_Structure/README.md

 ii)  End of the list
 iii) At any given position
 -> 007 is the program using the concept of singly linked list initialization and insertion.

+# 16.05.2022
+-> Program to implement the concept of stack using array concept.
+Array is purely used to do the operations that are done in stack.
+-> 008 is the program implementing the stack concept using array.